YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 But I'm not the kind of person who gives up so quickly.
 I kept reciting in my head the good-old ["Never, never, never give up"][never-give-up] Churchiill's quote.

-After each back-down thought came a new wave of resurgence.
+After each back-down thought, came a new wave of resurgence.
 I kept saying to myself that I need to stay in the game for at least 3 days.
 I had the hope that things will start to flow once my subconscious mind will take charge.
 In moments like that, you really appreciate the human brain and the power of our subconscious in our daily habits.